Unity (complete) / Unreal Engine

 We will now see how to react to tap gestures.

-1. Navigate to the Scripts folder in the Assets panel and add a new C# script.
+- Navigate to the Scripts folder in the Assets panel and add a new C# script.
 Call it “ObjectStartStopper”.

-2. Add the using directive using HoloToolkit.Unity.InputModule to the script.
+- Add the using directive

-public class ObjectStartStopper : MonoBehaviour, IInputClickHandler { ... }
+altering the class declaration topublic class ObjectStartStopper : MonoBehaviour, IInputClickHandler { ... }

-4. Implement the methods of the interface.
-It will add one method OnInputClicked.
+- Implement the methods of the interface.

-5. Complete the script to this code:
+Complete the script to this code:

-private ObjectMover mover;
+ObjectMover

-We want to start or stop the movement of the bunny if the user taps on it.
-First, we need to get a reference to the ObjectMover script that we implemented earlier and which is attached to the bunny as a component.
-If the user taps on the bunny, OnInputClicked is called.
+is called.
 We make sure that we acutally got the reference to the object mover and then we toggle its enabled-state.
 If a component is disabled, methods like Start and Update are not called anymore.
-In our case, this stops updating the position of the bunny.
+In our case, this stops updating the position of the bunny. - In Unity, add the component

-7. If you now press play, you can emulate a tap gesture by pressing Shift + Left Click.
+to the bunny gameobject. - If you now press play, you can emulate a tap gesture by pressing Shift + Left Click.
 If we focus the bunny with the cursor (this is now easy to see since the bunny will change its colour when focused) and perform a tap gesture, the bunny should stop moving.
 If we tap on it again, movement will start again.

 Unit Testing in Unity